skip to main content

 Evidence Base for Local Housing Strategy

-The Evidence Base for Local Housing Strategy is a study of current and future population and housing trends for our local government area (LGA).
-It was undertaken by consultants to assist us in the preparation of the:
+The Evidence Base for Local Housing Strategy (PDF 2.03 MB) is a study of current and future population and housing trends for our local government area (LGA).

 The main findings from the study include: